 Using Cauliflower and Gluten-Free Flour

 We found a way to successfully achieve all of this without using xanthan gum.
-This crust recipe combines cauliflower and gluten-free flour to get the ultimate thin crust – crispy edges with a sturdy bottom for all your toppings.
+This gluten-free pizza crust recipe combines cauliflower and gluten-free flour to get the ultimate thin crust – crispy edges with a sturdy bottom for all your toppings.

 I’ve tested many different recipe ideas in order to find that perfect delicious crust.
 First and foremost, I decided cauliflower was necessary to help with the moisture control.